-Career coaches at the Career Development Center (CDC) are here to help you figure out where you want to go and how to get there.
+Career coaches at the CDC can help you figure out where you want to go and how to get there.
 Visit the CDC to talk about your career and academic concerns, and obtain guidance about your career decisions.

 An appointment with a career coach can help you:

 - Identify and explore career interests, strengths, and skills